PBitMinecraft/Fastest-way-to-sort-a-list/README.md

 In this project we ask the obvious question: What is the Fastest algorithm that can be used to sort a list?
 You can check out my results throughout repository folders and files.

-(I hope this is actually useful to some)
+(I hope this proves useful to some)